Do your kids have too many toys?

 - Toss out the toys that are badly damaged or broken.
 Plus audible ones with bad wiring.
 Happy meal toys can go too.

 - Be particular.
+When buying.
 “Quality over quantity.”
 Like educational toys that encourage STEM learning or development.
 Some of our favorites are Fat Brain toys and Melissa and Doug toys.

 - Avoid too many electronics, especially at an early age.
 These can be more addicting and then you end up needing to limit their screen time.
 Ya, try pulling them away from it now!
 YIKES!